NiushaDastan/builds-and-packages---Pipeline/README.md

 Risk Management:

-Using <SSH> instead of 'Credentials' for more security.
+Using 'ssh' instead of 'Credentials' for more security.

 # Creating a Docker image for our app (optional)